krzemian/TOP_calculator/pseudocode.md

 // TODO: How should I handle additional user input after some initial operations?
 Should I keep updating the operands?
 If so, which one, x or y?

-!!!
-BUG:
-// make any calculation
-// press "="
-// PUT A DIGIT (now lop and rop are numbers, BUT (!) operator is =)
 + "Extra credit" section